 Offer an incentive to subscribers (free webinar, content upgrades, free email course), and then send them updates whenever you publish a new post on your bloggers.

 Even before Sumitha Bhandarkar launched her blog, she already had collected 1,357 email addresses for her email list, so she didn’t have to blog for zero on day one.
 She achieved all this using guest blogging.

-The downside of Feedburner is that it sends out an email with your complete blog post, so that your subscribers never have to visit your blog to read it.
+The downside of Feedburner is that it sends out an email with your full blog post so that your subscribers never have to visit your blog to read it.
 If this is alright with you, Feedburner is free and can be scaled up without any investment.
 It also offers you the option of exporting your list if you want.

-Aweber and Mailchimp are professional list management systems that allow you to set up a blog broadcast campaign to send updates to your list whenever you want.
-You can choose send out updates immediately after you post or send a weekly or monthly newsletter instead.
+GetResponse and Convertkit are professional list management systems that allow you to set up a blog broadcast campaign to send updates to your list whenever you want.
+You can choose to send out updates immediately after you post or send a weekly or monthly newsletter instead.

 If you have a self-hosted WordPress blog, read my article on managing and growing your blog subscribers on WordPress.

 11. Guest Blogging